The Levelwise Finite Generation of Free Tambara Functors: Introduction

 In particular, under the assumptions above, $T[X]$ is Noetherian, i.e. satisfies the ascending chain condition on Tambara ideals.

-Our proof of Theorem A proceeds by establishing the result directly for transitive $X$; technical results on the box product of two Tambara functors are developed in \S\ref{sec:boxproduct} to extend finiteness to the general case.
-In particular, a simple (noninductive) formula for the box product of an arbitrary number of $G$-Mackey functors for a finite group $G$ is developed there.
+Our proof of Theorem A proceeds by first establishing transitive Tambara finiteness; technical results on the box product of two Tambara functors are developed in \S\ref{sec:boxproduct} to show that transitively Tambara finite groups are also Tambara finite.
+In particular, a simple (noninductive) formula for the box product of an arbitrary number of $G$-Mackey functors for a finite group $G$ is developed in \S\ref{sec:boxproduct}.

 \begin{introthm}[Theorem \ref{thm:boxproduct}] Let $G$ be a finite group, $M_1, \ldots, M_N$ be a collection of $G$-Mackey functors and write $M = M_1 \boxtimes \cdots \boxtimes M_N$.
 Fix a subgroup $L \leq G$.
-For any subgroup $H \leq L$, define
+For any subgroup $H \leq G$, define

 Then we have

 where $F$ is the submodule generated by Frobenius and Weyl relations, defined in \S\ref{sec:boxproduct}. \end{introthm}

 This generalizes previously known formulas for the box product appearing in the literature for when $G$ is a cyclic $p$-group; for instance, an inductive formula when $G = C_{p^n}$ is described in \cite{MR3187614}.
 The formula also has the advantage of having an easy-to-describe ring structure when the $M_i$ are Tambara functors.
 We use this to prove the following: